curlsli/webpack-book/docs/en/styling/01_loading.md

 You have to remember to include [autoprefixer](https://www.npmjs.com/package/autoprefixer) and [precss](https://www.npmjs.com/package/precss) to your project for this to work.
 The technique is discussed in detail in the *Autoprefixing* chapter.

-T> PostCSS supports *postcss.config.js* based configuration.
+> PostCSS supports *postcss.config.js* based configuration.
 It relies on [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) internally for other formats.

 ### cssnext